 Thank you to the author for providing me with this book in exchange for my honest opinion.
-This book will be available on July 20th.

 The Cursed Titans is book two of the Tempest Blades series.
 I will do my best to avoid major spoilers for book one, but there might be one or two.
 You can find my review for book one (The Withered King) here.